Joseph DeLappe

-Joseph DeLappe (born 1963) is a UK-based American artist and academic best known for his art intervention pieces that explore contemporary issues in politics through new media installations and interactive gaming performances.
+Joseph DeLappe (born 1963) is an American artist and academic best known for his art intervention pieces that explore contemporary issues in politics through new media installations and interactive gaming performances.

 Early life and education

 A native of San Francisco, California, Joseph DeLappe graduated from Sacred Heart High School and went on to receive his Associate in Arts from City College of San Francisco followed by a Bachelor's in Graphic Design from San Jose State University as well as an MA Computers in Art & Design and a Master of Fine Arts in Pictorial Arts from the CADRE Laboratory for New Media.
 DeLappe directed the media program at the University of Nevada in Reno for twenty-three years and now works as a professor at Abertay University in Dundee, Scotland.